Modified Car Insurance

 A car modification is when the vehicle has been changed from the manufacturer’s original factory specification.
 Owners modify their vehicles for many different reasons and in many different ways.
 They are normally trying to achieve one of two things – a more aesthetically pleasing appearance or increased performance.

-If you modify your vehicle in any way, you should inform your insurance provider, as your standard car insurance policy may be invalidated if you don’t.
+If you modify your vehicle in any way, you should inform your insurance provider, as your standard insurance policy may be invalidated if you don’t.
 In some instances, you will require a specific modified car insurance policy.
-If your modifications are to increase performance because you’re looking to race your car, then you should advise your insurance provider and look to have this added this to your policy.
+If your modifications are to increase performance because you’re looking to race your vehicle, then you should advise your insurance provider and look to have this added this to your policy.